Zantey How to Comb for Head Lice

 4. Combing

-Comb one section of hair at a time from scalp to tip and wipe the head lice comb with a white paper towel after each section so you can see if there are any more head lice.
+Comb one section of hair at a time from scalp to tip, wiping the lice comb on a white paper towel after each pass to check for any captured head lice.

 How Do You Prevent Head Lice?

-As head lice are transmitted through head-to-head contact, it can be difficult to prevent.
-However, infestation can be minimised if hair is regularly checked with a proper head lice comb and treatment is started quickly.
+As head lice are transmitted through head-to-head contact, they can be difficult to prevent.
+However, the risk of infestation can be reduced by regularly checking the hair with a proper head lice comb and starting treatment promptly if lice are found.

-If you find head lice on your child, you should notify the school, institution and social circle in order to limit the infestation.
-Remember that everyone in close contact with the child should be examined and treated (including you as parents).
+If you discover head lice on your child, you should inform the school, childcare institution, and close contacts to help limit the spread.
+Everyone in close contact with the child — including parents and grand parents — should be examined and treated if necessary.